surfiniaburger/NASA-Bird/api/README.md

 "Perse" aims to continually evolve, providing an ever-improving educational platform for users interested in space exploration and AI in education.

 ## Power up the app
-simply point your terminal to the pipfile by running `pipenv install && pipenv run python setup.py`
+simply point your terminal to the pipfile by running `pipenv install && pipenv run python setup.py install` Or you could run both commands separetly.

 Next you start the redis server in another terminal `redis-server` Then you run `pipenv run python app.py`

+Make sure to use WSL to run the redis-server if you're a windows user.
+It's much easier that way.

 Enjoy!